uber/SwiftCodeSan/README.md

 `SwiftCodeSan` is a commandline executable.
 To run it, pass in a list of the source file directories or file paths of a build target, and the destination filepath for the mock output.
 To see other arguments to the commandline, run `SwiftCodeSan --help`.

 ```
-./SwiftCodeSan -filelist [filename] --remove-deadcode --override
+./SwiftCodeSan --files-to-mouldes [file_to_module_list] --remove-deadcode --in-place
 ```
-The `filename` contains a map of source file paths to module names.
+The `file_to_module_list` contains a map of source file paths to corresponding module names.
 Other input options are `--remote-unused-imports` and `--remove-public`.
-If `--override` is set, files will be modified directly.
+If `--in-place` is set, files will be modified directly.

 Use --help to see the complete list of argument options.